josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. figure:: http://code.osehra.org/content/named/SHA1/34aa3d6d-cmakeGUIFullEnvironment.png
     :align: center

-    Figure 81A: A fully configured instance of the OSEHRA harness.
+    :alt: A fully configured instance of the OSEHRA harness.

 The \"Generate\" will only add a single line to the output window saying